Where are Texwrap machines manufactured?

 What are the differences among the various Texwrap flighted conveyor styles?

-The standard flighted FC conveyor is a single chain design.
+The standard flighted Flighted Conveyor is a single chain design.
 Because of this, at the end of the conveyor, the flights or lugs are able to pitch slightly forward as they lower.
 For this reason, this conveyor is not recommended for lightweight or slippery stacked product as the lug movement can actually cause the product to slide or shingle.
 This type of conveyor would be ideally suited to products such as boxed or trayed products, single piece items, or other products where shingling is not a concern.

 Does Texwrap offer film splicing options to help reduce roll changeover time?